morganjroberts/open-UST/docs/pzt-element-preparation.md

 3. Manufacture a perspex lid with 4 mm clearance holes.
 If using the default stl file, the [`PZT Element Tray Drawing.pdf`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/pzt-element-tray/PZT%20Element%20Tray%20Drawing.pdf) drawing can be printed out at 100% size to help mark out the hole pattern.
 4. Label the rows with numbers and columns with letters using a permenant marker.
 5. Load the tray with PZT elements.
-6. Use M3 x 12 mm screws to secure the lid to the tray during storage (part ID XXX in BOM).
+6. Use M3 x 12 mm screws to secure the lid to the tray during storage (part ID XXX in [`bill-of-materials.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/bill-of-materials.xlsx)).

 ## Dress the PZT Electrode Edges, Assess Defects